-- Can you can access the customer market?
+- Can you access the customers’ markets?

 - What about investment side?